Julie-Montague/Financial_Health_Prediction_Challenge/README.md

 ## 4. SYSTEM ARCHITECTURE & EXECUTION GUIDE

-This section outlines the complete lifecycle of the pipeline, from the conceptual architecture down to the exact hardware and commands needed to reproduce the final Kaggle submission.
+This section outlines the complete lifecycle of the pipeline, from the conceptual architecture hardware and commands needed to reproduce the final submission.

 ### 4.1.
 Repository Layout
 To maintain a clean and modular codebase, the project is structured as follows: